Mobile tower fraud: Background

 India is a country with 29 states and 8 union territories spreading across 3,287,240 square km with a population of 1,028,737,436 and a wireless teledensity of 78.93.
 Mobile phones are being used as the prime tool for contacting the target victims, whereas the internet, print media, television are being used as media to communicate the schemes, business plan, goods and services to the targets by the mass market fraudster.
 India has seen the emergence of a new type of mass market fraud during the last few years.
 This mass market fraud centers on the installation of a mobile tower on property owned by the victim.
 On the basis of scheme, this fraud may be termed "mass mobile tower fraud".
 Fraudsters have used innovative and sophisticated techniques to get money from victims.
 This fraud is unique to the Indian subcontinent and it is not mentioned in any discussion of mass market fraud in any of the OFT, FTC, ABS, FBI or IMMFGW documents.

-India has a tremendous telecom growth potential and to meet the demand for mobile coverage in rural and urban area, and new mobile towers are being installed by the telecom companies.
+India has a tremendous telecom growth potential and to meet the demand for mobile coverage in rural and urban areas, new mobile towers are being installed by telecom companies.
 Mobile tower installation has given rise to new forms of business opportunities, i.e. the mobile tower rental business, because telecom companies can not own the land and space for every mobile tower.
 Hence, for a large number of mobile BTS, the telecom companies are taking privately owned space (vacant rooftop or vacant land) on rental basis from individuals, government offices and other tower companies.
 The owner of the space/property (rooftop or land) in turn gets a long-term assured monthly rental income from the telecom company.
 Sometime, the property owner also gets an employment opportunity, such as security guard or caretaker at the mobile tower.
 Thus, mobile tower renting has emerged as a golden business opportunity for property owners.
 Mass mobile tower fraudsters primarily uses print media, usually daily newspapers (English, Hindi and in regional languages local and National Dailies) as the initial method of contacting victims.
 Alternative initial communication media, such as SMS over mobile, direct telemarketing calls, and online free advisement classifieds websites are also being used by mass mobile tower fraud rings.
 The property owners who are willing to offer their land or rooftop space and are looking for such mobile tower rental business deals makes the telephonic contact with the telephone/mobile number published in the newspaper, online classified website or mentioned in SMS.
 Irrespective of the initial method of contacting victims, the mass mobile tower fraudsters then rely extensively on telephonic contact with a victim who had responded positively to the initial advertisement in any media.
 Mass mobile tower fraudsters take advantage of the human psyche and commit fraud by posing as legitimate and genuine mobile tower company.